Advertising verification | Guernsey Electricity

 • Off-Peak Storage Heating

-A storage heater banks imported, low-carbon electricity overnight which significantly reduces carbon emissions.
-Off-Peak Heating produces over 80% less emissions than electric boilers and over 95% less emissions than gas and oil heating.
-Off-Peak Heating works like a battery and means you can store heat energy during low-carbon, off-peak periods and use it during day at 'peak' times.
+An storage heater banks imported, low-carbon electricity overnight during low-rate timebands and significantly reduces localised carbon emissions.
+This Off-Peak Heating produces over 85% less in carbon emissions than electric boilers, and over 94% less emissions than gas and oil heating.
+Off-Peak Heating works like a battery and means you can store heat energy during low-cost, low-carbon periods to use later in the day at 'peak' times.

 Read the study